Continuing professional development

 The CPD may, or may not, carry credits.
 This is known as credit-bearing or non-credit-bearing CPD and will affect the assurance process you need to follow.

 CPD provision is an integral element of a schools taught provision portfolio.
-Schools are responsible for maintaining a register of all credit-bearing and non-credit bearing CPD courses and activities.
-CPD provision will be considered as part of the Student Academic Experience Review process, undertaken for each school every five years.
+Schools are responsible for maintaining a register of all their credit-bearing and non-credit bearing CPD courses and activities.

 Non credit-bearing CPD